Monusingh0009/Vahan_Dashboard/README.md

    - Manufacturer names are taken directly from the dataset.
    - Assumes consistent naming (e.g., “Hero” vs “Hero MotoCorp” may cause duplicate entries if not standardized).

-5. **Sample Data**
-   - The provided sample CSV is synthetic (for demonstration).
-   - Real-world results may vary once live Vahan data is integrated.